jamesweakley/jamesweakley.github.io/_posts/2013-12-01-applicationsecurity.markdown

 side: right
 size: tiny
 ---
 Decided to do some more practical application security research.
-After trying a few alarmingly simple SQL injection attacks on some SaaS sites, quickly found myself at the helm of a rather large botnet.
+Discovered first-hand that many large companies have poor web security practices.
 Decided to retire before getting into any trouble.